 For so many of us, we take great pleasure in devouring fat; golden slightly salted butter smothered onto fresh bread, sizzled fatty lardons tumbled into a green salad awaiting a dousing of vinegar, or crunchy pork crackling - the best bit of a Sunday roast.

 I am a self-confessed lover of fat.
 I’ll happily munch away on dripping laden toast, my last meal would unashamedly be a fatty piece of pork belly, and I’ll even fight you for the glazed ham fat at Christmas time.
-For me fat is an indispensable ingredient in my kitchen, it’s remarked upon by all those who have eaten my food!
+For me fat is an indispensable ingredient in my kitchen, it is often remarked upon by all those who have eaten my food!

 Sadly there are many that fear fat.